 The user interface of Power BI is often found crowded and bulky by the users.
-It is in the sense that there are many icons of options that block the view of the dashboard or report.
-Most users wish that the user interface or the report canvas was clearer with fewer icons and options.
+It is in the sense that many icons of options block the view of the dashboard or report.
+Most users wish the user interface or the report canvas were clearer, with fewer icons and options.
 Also, creating scrolling dashboards is a native feature.

 4. Rigid Formulas